hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step4-failure.md

-(DRAFT 8/1/2020: Updating this page to make adjustments for k8s 1.18 and instructions in book...)

 Failure is embraced as a first-class visitor in Kubernetes.
 All things are expected to fail at some point.
 Let's see the behavior when a job fails.

 By default, the _kaurd_ container completes with an success exit code of 0.
 A command can be passed to force a different exit code.
 Inspect this job definition that forces the container to end with an exit code of 1 after generating 3 keys.